Mormon Tabernacle Choir Music Directors—Past to Present

 Condie led the Choir in collaboration with Eugene Ormandy and the Philadelphia Orchestra for “Battle Hymn of the Republic,” which earned them a GRAMMY Award.

 Jay E. Welch was a University of Utah professor and the founder of the Mormon Youth Symphony and Orchestra.
 He became the director of the Mormon Tabernacle Choir for six months in 1974.

 Jerold Ottley (1974–99)

 Prior to directing the Choir, Jerold Ottley was a music teacher and conductor in schools and churches in Salt Lake City.
 He was also instrumental in establishing a retirement policy for members of the Choir, which is 60 years of age or 20 years of service, whichever comes first.

 Craig Jessop has had an extensive musical career, including director of the Singing Sergeants in the United States Air Force, conductor of the Band of the United States Air Forces in Europe, conductor of the Air Combat Command Heartland of America Band, as well as director of choral activities at Granite High School in Salt Lake City, Utah.

 Mack Wilberg (2008–Present)

 Born in Orangeville, Utah, in 1955, Mack Wilberg earned a bachelor’s degree in music from Brigham Young University, in 1979.
 He continued his education at the University of Southern California Thornton School of Music, where he earned a master’s degree and a PhD in music.
 He is the former director of the Brigham Young University Men’s Chorus and Concert Choir.
 Wilberg is also a published composer, whose compositions and arrangements are performed and recorded around the world.

-Below is an episode of the longest-running continuous broadcast in the world, Music and the Spoken Word.
+Below is an episode of the longest-running continuous broadcast in the world, Music & the Spoken Word.